intrinio/java-sdk/docs/SecurityApi.md

-String identifier = "identifier_example"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) LocalDate startDate = new LocalDate(); // LocalDate | Return prices on or after the date LocalDate endDate = new LocalDate(); // LocalDate | Return prices on or beore the date String frequency = "daily"; // String | Return stock prices in the given frequency String nextPage = "nextPage_example"; // String | Gets the next page of data from a previous API call
+String identifier = "identifier_example"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) LocalDate startDate = new LocalDate(); // LocalDate | Return prices on or after the date LocalDate endDate = new LocalDate(); // LocalDate | Return prices on or before the date String frequency = "daily"; // String | Return stock prices in the given frequency String nextPage = "nextPage_example"; // String | Gets the next page of data from a previous API call